Severn WLD™ Support FAQs

 How long does it take to install the Severn WLD?

-Installing Severn WLD is a matter of minutes, no tools or professionals are needed.
+Installing Severn WLD is a matter of minutes, no tools or specialist expertise are needed.

 Battery & maintenance